Letdown2491/haven-kit/README.md

 Your data persists across container restarts and app updates.

-## Development or Running Local Instance
+## Installation on local machine or VPS

 > **Note**: This section is for **local development and testing** using Docker or Podman on your computer.
 > **This is NOT for installing on Umbrel.** For Umbrel installation, see the [Installation on Umbrel](#installation-on-umbrel) section above.